mikecinnamon/MLearning/[ML-10]  Example - Direct marketing of term deposits.md

 Out[4]: 0.117
 ```

 *Note*.
-The value -1 in the column `pdays` when a client has not been previously contacted may look strange, but it is irrelevant in this case, since this situation is covered by the dummy `poutcome_unknown`.
-It can be proved, with a bit of algebra, that changing the value imputed to the missing values in `pdays` leads to equations with exactly the same predicted values.
+The value -1 in the column `pdays`, when a client has not been previously contacted, may look strange, but it is irrelevant in this case, since this situation is covered by the dummy `poutcome_unknown`.
+It can be proved, with a bit of algebra, that replacing the imputed value -1 by a different choice would lead to a model with exactly the same predicted values.

 ## Q1.
 Logistic regression model